Botanical Name: Astragalus membranaceus, A. propinquus, A. mongholicus.

 It grows along forest margins, on grassy hills and in shrub thickets along hillsides, but it is also found in thin open woods.
 It thrives in sandy, well-drained soil and full exposure to sunlight.

-Description:: The genus astragalus is one of the largest groups of flowering plants and belongs to the legume family, Fabaceae (peas and beans).
-Astragalus membranaceus has been used in traditional Chinese medicine for thousands of years.
+The genus Astragalus is one of the largest groups of flowering plants and belongs to the legume family, Fabaceae (peas and beans).

 This plant is a twining, multi-branching perennial that reaches 16 to 36 inches in height.